chmad18/process_mining/README.md

 5. Select "Delimited" ("afgrænset") and click Next.
    6. Check "Comma" and click Next until you finish the wizard.
 7. Open "comparison_analysis.csv" and apply the same logic.
-   8. You might need to go set number seperator (thousands, decimal),
+   8. You might need to set number seperator (thousands, decimal),
       9. file -> settings
       10. advanced
       11. uncheck "system seperator" and reverse the default values in the below now editable boxes